 Octagonal windows are some of the most appealing and visually striking windows we see in New York City homes.
 With their unique shape, homeowners would be careless to cover them up with a square window treatment like blinds or curtains.
 Instead, pick a window treatment that you can custom-fit to the window’s unique geometry so you’re always able to reap the benefits of your octagonal window.

 The Sunburst recommendation for octagonal window treatments: Plantation shutters and window film.
-Shutters are customized to fit snugly within an octagon frame, preserving its unique shape and appeal.
+Shutters are customized to fit snugly within an octagonal window frame, preserving its unique shape and appeal.
 Similarly, window film applies directly to the window pane, maintaining the octagonal window’s awesome shape on full display.

 The Sunburst recommendation for wide window treatments: Roller shades, panel tracks or plantation shutters.
 Roller shades are easy to operate, and their subdued look works great with wider windows.
 A panel track is a type of shade with wide fabric panels that move along a track that are perfect for wide windows.
 Plantation shutters add a little more privacy and energy efficiency compared to shades, so if maintaining a consistent temperature is a priority, shutters may be your go-to.

-Rake or angled windows are popping up a lot more in New York City home design.
+Angled or rake windows are popping up a lot more in modern home design.
 An issue with rake window treatments, like with octagonal windows, is finding one that fits your window’s unique geometry.
-Bear in mind as well that many angled windows are in spots that are hard to reach, like where the ceiling meets the wall at a corner, so a window treatment that doesn’t need to operate often is typically best for angled windows.
+Bear in mind as well that many angled windows are in harder-to-reach spots, like where the ceiling meets the wall at a corner, so a window treatment that doesn’t need to operate often is typically best for angled windows.

 The Sunburst recommendation for sliding glass doors: Panel tracks or plantation shutters.
 Panel tracks and shutters both make it easy to operate a sliding door.
 Panel tracks also offer an array of patterns and textures to pick from, opening up your options and giving you a bigger palette to work with.
 Plantation shutters are available in multiple configurations to fit any sliding glass door, and are more energy efficient than any other window treatment.